-Council does not have enough funding to provide new services.
+Council does not have enough funding to provide material upgrades or new services.

 Managing the Risks

 There are risks associated with providing the service and not being able to complete all identified activities and projects.
 We have identified major risks as: